Miguel2604/POS/README.md

 - Enable self-service kiosk mode for balance inquiries
 - Filter and search through records with ease

+### 🧑‍🎓 Student Web Portal
+- Students can check their current balance
+- View complete transaction history
+- Download transaction history as CSV
+- Responsive design accessible from any device

 ### 🌐 General Features

 - Secure login with role-based access